hemeroc/public-speaking/README.md

 # Public Speaking

-All demos and examples of my public talks
+All demos and examples of my public talks.
+You can find the slides on my [LinkedIn](https://www.linkedin.com/in/moser-dominik/details/experience/).

+**Disclaimer:**

+Although carefully crafted, all demos and examples should not be used directly in production.

 ## Talks